rensandao/CarND-Term1-P3-Behavioral_cloning-Wei/writeup_report.md

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 7 as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.